AguaClara/Fluoride-Auto/Spring 2019/Report Draft 1.md

 **[Refer to your figure in your writing so when skimming your paper, it is obvious to the reader which figures go with what information in your report.]**

 The Fall 2018 team then implemented a new bottom geometry into the reactor system to reduce variability.
 This new bottom geometry was designed with the intent of guiding flocs to flow parallel to each other and prevent them from colliding and accumulating.
-However, when the new design was implemented, the formation of a super saturated solution and **[insert commas here before and after "subsequently" otherwise the first part of your sentence reads as a fragment]** subsequently gel occurred.
+However, when the new design was implemented, the formation of a super saturated solution and, **[insert commas here before and after "subsequently" otherwise the first part of your sentence reads as a fragment]** subsequently, gel occurred.
 The first experiment in which gel appeared in the reactor was with a concentration of 40 mg/L PACl and 10 mg/L fluoride.
 The team hypothesized that either the concentration of PACl was too high or the ratio of fluoride to PACl was too high.
 Previous experiments were run with up to 50 mg/L PACl concentration without gel formation.
 Additionally, an aluminum fluoride complex may have formed and repelled other aluminum particles within the solution.
 While past teams have conducted experiments at higher fluoride concentrations, few experiments were conducted at concentrations of 10 mg/L or higher.
 The second theory is consistent with this semester's experiments in that the inclusion of the bottom geometry increases gel formation.

 In order to more clearly observe the gel formation, the team injected red dye into the sedimentation tube with the PACl.
 Using this method, the team concluded that gel first formed in the floc hopper and accumulated until it reached the top of the reactor because of the flow of dye throughout the reactor.
 The gel only dissociated within the reactor with an upflow velocity of 8 mm/s.
 The gel within the floc weir was more difficult to remove because it was controlled by a single speed pump.